Finding the Best Places to Retire Since 2006!

 This is a walkable place, but Durango Transit provides fixed bus service around town.
-The regular fare is $1.00 ($.50 cents for people who are age 60 or better).
 A paratransit service is also available.

 Durango has two roads in and out.
 Two lane Highway 550 is mountainous and parallels the Animas River.
 Going north it reaches the town of Silverton (elevation 9,320 feet) and becomes part of the Million Dollar Highway, one of the most awe-inspiring, and sometimes white-knuckle, drives in the nation.
-Highway 160 is also two lanes and travels east to Mesa Verde and west over the Continental Divide and Wolf Creek Pass (elevation 10,857 feet).
+Highway 160 is also two lanes and travels east to Mesa Verde and west over the Continental Divide's Wolf Creek Pass (elevation 10,857 feet).
 Winter drives can be particularly treacherous.
-There is, though, a regional airport, and it is served by American and United commuter planes.
+There is, though, a regional airport.
 Greyhound Bus also has service.

 The popular Durango Public Library has two branches, an interlibrary loan program, tech tutoring, a literary festival and public computers with Internet access.
-Durango Mall is enclosed and has a JC Penney, Sears, Bed, Bath and Beyond and nearly 20 other retailers.
+The enclosed Durango Mall has box store retailers and specialty shops.

 Services for older adults are provided by La Plata County at the Durango - La Plata Senior Center and include home chore services, noon meals, home-delivered meals, classes and activities (painting, cards, healthy living, income tax assistance, etc.), transportation to doctors' appointments, the post office, etc.

-Summers are glorious but short, with temperatures in the 60s and 70s.
+Summers are glorious but short, with temperatures in the 60s, 70s and 80s.
 Winters are cold, with temperatures in the teens, 20s and 30s.
 On average, the area receives 68 inches of snow and 19 inches of rain each year.
 Humidity is practically non-existent.
-The sun shines 270 days of the year.
-The air quality is outstanding.

 Recommended as a Retirement Spot?
 Mostly Yes | Is Colorado Tax-Friendly for Retirement?
 Yes

 With its gorgeous setting, outstanding outdoor recreation, good medical facilities and good senior programs, Durango has a lot going for it.
-The long winters, remote location and tourist-clogged streets should be considered, though, before making the retirement move here.
+The long winters and remote location should be considered, though, before making the retirement move here.